Sometimes we Americans are blamed for two annoying nonstandard English usages. One is ain’t, and the second is using literally to mean “figuratively”:

 If the meaning changes over time, you’ll get the year that new definition first appeared.
 Quotations and sources are included to show how the word is used.

-If you’re an avid reader, I guarantee that you’ll enjoy Simon Winchester’s book The Professor and the Madman.
 Or you might want to watch the 2019 film, starring Mel Gibson and Sean Penn.
-(Whichever one you choose, prepare to be shocked!)
+(Whichever one you choose, prepare to be shocked!
+There’s a raw and painful story mixed in with the intellectual content.)